 Are your clothes taking longer to dry than usual?
 Does it smell like something's burning in the laundry room?
 Is the top of your dryer too hot to touch after you put in a load of laundry?
 If you answered yes to any of these questions, it's time for a routine maintenance on your dryer vent.
-Warning signs like these are common indications of a dirty or clogged dryer that can potentially put your home at risk of a fire.
+Warning signs like these are common indications of a dirty or clogged dryer vent that can potentially put your home at risk of a fire.

-That's why Russ Dimmitt, director of education at the Chimney Safety Institute of America, a nonprofit educational institute that trains and certifies chimney and dryer exhaust technicians, recommends getting your vent cleaned annually.
+That's why Russ Dimmitt, director of education at the Chimney Safety Institute of America, a nonprofit educational institute that trains and certifies chimney and dryer exhaust technicians, recommends dryer vent cleaning annually.

 "If your clothes start taking longer to dry than they have been and progressively get longer and longer, that's indicative that the vent is beginning to plug and you're losing airflow," Dimmitt says.
 "Airflow is an important part of the clothes drying properly."